Our guide to buying a touring caravan

 If you are not satisfied with an offer of finance you can explore taking a personal loan with your bank.
 Most banks & building societies can issue loans and it is often easier to secure a loan with your bank as you already have an ongoing relationship with them.

 A new touring caravan is too expensive what are my options?

-If a new touring caravan is out of your budget the second hand caravan market is a great to find a bargain.
+If a new touring caravan is out of budget the second hand caravan market is often a great place to find a bargain.

 The private caravan sales market is also great for bargains, local newspapers and regional news websites often have caravan free ad sections.
 A quick search online will also bring up various specialist private sale websites like Preloved or FridayAds & Caravansforsale.com